-Citizen certificate: A certificate for secure use of e-services issued by the Population Register Centre to a natural person governed by the Act on the Population Information System and the Certificate Services of the Population Register Centre (661/2009).
+Citizen certificate: A certificate for secure use of e-services issued by the Population Register Centre to a natural person governed by the Act on Certificate Services Provided by the Digital and Population Data Service Agency (661/2009).

 Card reader software: Card reader software is used in workstations as a so-called end-user application.
 It enables users to use their personal identity cards and certificates stored on it in various user and application environments such as public e-services, secure email and logging on to workstations.